-In response to a request for security, the Campus Security Office may dispatch a Campus Security Officer or Sergeant, contact the Seattle Police Department or Seattle Fire Department, request the victim make a police report, or take other action as appropriate.
-The Seattle Police Department will be the investigating agency for all misdemeanor and felony matters on North Seattle College owned/operated property.
+In response to a request for Safety and Security, the Safety and Security Department may dispatch a CSO, may contact the Seattle Police Department or the Seattle Fire Department, may request the victim make a police report, or may take other action as appropriate.
+The Seattle Police Department will be the investigating agency for all misdemeanor and felony matters on North Seattle College-owned/operated property.

-Note: All Campus Security incident reports are forwarded to the Office of Student Life for review and referral to the Dean of Students Office for potential action, as appropriate.
+All Safety and Security incident reports are forwarded to the Office of Student Life for review and referral to the Dean of Students Office for potential action, as appropriate.
 If a sexual assault or rape should occur, staff on the scene, including Campus Security, will offer the victim a wide variety of services.

-Policy statement: North Seattle College will acknowledge and respond to any reports of criminal activity or other emergencies on campus.
+North Seattle College will acknowledge and respond to any reports of criminal activity or other emergencies on campus.
 Campus Security Officers are dispatched unless the incident poses a threat to campus requiring the response of local police.
 Once the situation is stabilized, Campus Security Officers will respond to assist law enforcement and fire department members, as needed.